adgodinho/adamDb/README.md

 AdamDb
 ======

-AdamDb is a minimalist database query builder for PHP.
+AdamDb is a minimalist database query builder for PHP/ADOdb.
 AdamDb is a fork from PicoDb by Frédéric Guillot

 Features